 All lofts and basements will be accessed and samples will be taken to be tested.
 This is the most common survey carried out and if you are not having any work done on your building, this is most likely the asbestos management surveys and and the type of surveys that professionals will opt for.

 The intrusiveness of this survey can vary depending on what work will be done on the building, as this will disturb the asbestos fibres making it more dangerous.
 You are also legally required to carry out a survey before work starts.

-Any parts of the building you will be working on will need to be inspected using bore-scopes to intrusively see what kind of materials are present.
+Any parts of the building you will be working on will need to be inspected using bore-scopes to intrusively see what kind of building materials are present.
 This could involve breaking into materials, but areas not requiring work will not be so intrusively inspected.

-An asbestos demolition survey is a more extreme version of the refurbishment survey.
+An asbestos demolition survey is a more extreme version of the refurbishment asbestos survey.
 This means all parts of the building will be surveyed, inspected and accessed, which often causes more damage to the property.

 When Do You Need a Re-Inspection Survey?